Choosing the Right Type of Orthotics: A Guide for Patients

 Physical Therapy

-Specific Physiotherapy can help a player overcome many types of injuries.
+A physiotherapist can help a player overcome many types of injuries.
 They are trained to examine the body, identify the cause of pain, and promote healing measures that will allow the player to return to their sport at a higher level.
-With Specific Physiotherapy techniques, they can also help the athlete avoid future injuries by teaching them proper techniques.
+With their techniques, they can also help the athlete avoid future injuries by teaching them proper techniques.

 Regardless of the sport, athletes are at risk of injury.
 They can suffer from acute injuries, such as a sprained ankle or knee, or chronic conditions, such as arthritis or a concussion.
 Often, these injuries are the result of overuse or repetitive stress on the body.